TulipSMP/Tiramisu/README.md

 # Tiramisu
 ##### Code Status: Active Development!
-Breaking changes and unstability are may be present this branch.
+Breaking changes and unstability may be present this branch.

 An open source discord bot for all audiences, developed by the folks at RoseSMP.